NEURO-DESIGN & TALENT SELECTION

 • Expressive/receptive preferences

-• Figurative thinking, learning and communication preferences
+• Figurative thinking, learning, and communication preferences

 • Rational/emotional preferences